lemire/despacer/README.md

 Visual Studio users may further want to specify the build configuration (Release/Debug).

-Using the above,uilds the library, tests and benchmarking tool.
+Using the above,cmake builds the library, tests and benchmarking tool.
 The benchmark tool requires GCC/clang under x64 (it is otherwise omitted).